AydinFatoglu/Horizon7-ThinClient-RPi4/README.md

 # Horizon7-ThinClient-RPi4

-This solution will install standard desktop environment on top of official Lite image and installs fully working VMware-Horizon-Client-Linux-2206-8.6.0-20094634 for you.
+This solution will install a standard desktop environment on top of the official Lite image and fully install the VMware Horizon Client for Linux version 2206-8.6.0-20094634 for you.

-Optionally you can use the pre-build image and flash it using raspberry pi imager software <b>Remember to extend file system by useing raspi-config after first boot so that you can use your sd card's full capacity</b>
+Alternatively, you can use the pre-built image and flash it using Raspberry Pi Imager software.
+Please keep in mind to extend the file system using raspi-config after the first boot so that you can utilize your SD card's full capacity.